lonejack/zfkc/README.md

 # Welcome to ZFKC project
 This project regards a php connector written in zend framework for [KcFinder](http://kcfinder.sunhater.com// "KCFinder") module.
-The original code (server side) enclosed in the origina package is designed in a manner that makes difficult to manage privileges at user level.
+The original code (server side) enclosed in the original package was designed in a manner that didn't allow to manage privileges at user level.
-This connector makes this possible and is integrated on ZF infrastructure.
+The connector here created, should make easier this job.
+Furthermore, the original code, was adapt for standalone usage and(probably) for single user usage.
+Our requirements are:

+- Zend Framework library;
+- each action on client side must correspond an action on a ZF controller;
+- usage of interafaces and classic ZF helpers where it possible;
+- do not modify KCFinder javascript code and integrate it as it is;
+- first goal is obtain the same functionalities as the original but written in ZF style;

-This project reflects the [demo site](http://zfkc.ovum.it/ "jump to zfkc.ovum.it").
-The connector can be seen in these files:
+This project reflects the [demo site](http://zfkc.ovum.it/ "jump to zfkc.ovum.it") and the source code here shown isn't specific to the connector.
+The connector can be seen in the following files:

 - lib/My/Controller/Action/Helper/Kcfiles.php
 - lib/My/KcFinder/Router.php